-When school is closed, your child’s learning adventure does not have to stop.
+When school is out for the summer, your child’s learning adventure does not have to stop.

 As you develop a daily routine with your child, be sure to include health and wellness as part of your learning “curriculum.”
-Allergy & Asthma Network is pleased to offer learning resources – our Breatherville puzzles in Allergy & Asthma Today magazine, reading resources, children’s books in our online store and kid-friendly recipes.
+Allergy & Asthma Network is pleased to offer learning resources – our Breatherville puzzles from Allergy & Asthma Today magazine, reading resources and children’s books in our online store.
 We have something fun and engaging for all kiddos!

 Download and print out our children’s page from our magazine…